atomantic/antic/CONTRIBUTING.md

 In particular, this community seeks the following types of contributions:

-- **Jokesa**: If you know a really good one-liner that isn't in the list, make a Pull-Request :)
+- **Jokes**: If you know a really good one-liner that isn't in the list, make a Pull-Request :)
 - **Lulz**: The project also includes LOL ascii emoticons that randomly react to the joke

 # Conduct